paulgovan/AutoDeskR-GitBook/README.md

-# AutoDeskR: An R Interface to the AutoDesk APIs {#autodeskr-an-r-interface-to-the-autodesk-apis}
+# AutoDeskR: An R Interface to the AutoDesk API Platform {#autodeskr-an-r-interface-to-the-autodesk-api-platform}

 #### _Paul Govan_ {#paul-govan}